-There are many good mining pools to choose from.
+There are many good Bitcoin mining pools to choose from.
 Although it's tempting to pick the most popular one, it's better for the health of the network to mine with smaller pools so as to avoid potentially harmful concentration of hashing power.
-To see the relative size of any given pool, check blockchain.info's pool pie chart.

 For a fully decentralized pool, we recommend p2pool.

-A comparison list of all mining pools can be found here.
+A comparison list of most Bitcoin mining pools can be found here.

 PPS: The Pay-per-Share (PPS) approach offers an instant, guaranteed payout for each share that is solved by a miner.
 Miners are paid out from the pools existing balance and can withdraw their payout immediately.
 This model allows for the least possible variance in payment for miners while also transferring much of the risk to the pool's operator.